 As a salon or spa owner, you know the benefits of upselling.
 But what about the times when you’re not around?
 You need to train your staff and tell them why you care about it so much.
 The best way to teach them the art of upselling is by explaining to them the benefits.

-➭ Profits: Your staff already knows why selling services and products are important.
+➭ Profits: Your staff already knows why selling services and products is important.
 For every product they sell, they are entitled to a commission.
 So it’s quite clear that if they upsell, they will be making more money.
 Keep reminding them that ‘little drops make the mighty ocean’.
 You can even generate product sales reports on your salon and spa software to show them the total amount they’ve sold in the past six months.
 Looking at the figures, they may just get encouraged to keep working hard towards cross-selling and upselling.

 ➭ Relationships: Upselling is also a great way of building an amicable relationship with your clients.
 When you take the time to educate your client, you come across as an expert.
-If a client leaves your salon happy with their upgrade, they’re more likely to come back and avail the same service again.
+If a client leaves your salon happy with their upgrade, they’re more likely to come back and avail of the same service again.
 It makes them trust you more.
 However, the key to relationship building is a passionate team.
 Instead of imposing products on clients, your staff should be encouraged to share their opinion.
-If your staff is enthusiastic about a particular product, upselling will come naturally rather than forced upon.
+If your staff is enthusiastic about a particular product, upselling will come naturally rather than be forced upon you.

 In this blog, we will be sharing some tips and tricks which salon owners can use when upselling their products and services.